-The Haverhill YMCA's response to the RFI includes a sample sources and uses table from a similar project in Gloucester which was successfully completed in 2021.
-The Y was able to finance the Gloucester improvements largely through donor contributions, New Market Tax Credits, and debt financing.
+The Haverhill YMCA's response to the RFI includes a sample sources-and-uses table from a similar project in Gloucester which was successfully completed in 2021.
+The YMCA was able to finance the Gloucester improvements largely through donor contributions, New Market Tax Credits, and debt financing.
+Because this response contemplated the construction of new facilities for the YMCA for its long-term operations using traditional sources of development financing, a 99-year ground lease - which is more typical for these types of developments than leases of shorter duration - seems appropriate.